hynek/svcs/docs/core-concepts.md

 ::: {important}
-The core APIs only use vanilla objects without any global state but also without any comfort.
+The core APIs only use vanilla objects without any global state – but also without any comfort.
 It gets more interesting when using framework-specific integrations where the life cycle of the container and, thus, services is handled automatically.
 :::

 ## Debugging Registrations

-If you end up being confused where a particular factory for a type has been defined, *svcs* logs every registration at debug level along with a stack trace.
+If you are confused about where a particular factory for a type has been defined, *svcs* logs every registration at debug level along with a stack trace.

 Set the *svcs* logger to `DEBUG` to see them:

 ```{literalinclude} examples/debugging_with_logging.py
 ```

-Gives you an output like this:
+It gives you an output like this:

 ```text
 svcs: registered factory <built-in method now of type object at 0x103468980> for service type datetime.datetime